How Do You Test for Blood in Urine?

 What do the results mean?

-- Inflammation of the urinary tract or kidneys
+- Inflammation of the kidney, urethra, or bladder

 Is there anything else I need to know about a blood in urine test?

-A blood in urine test is usually part of a typical urinalysis.
-In addition to checking for blood, a urinalysis measures other substances in the urine, including proteins, acid and sugar levels, cell fragments, and crystals.
+A blood in urine test is usually part of a routine urinalysis.
+A urinalysis also measures other substances in the urine, including proteins, acid and sugar levels, cell fragments, and crystals.

 - Hinkle J, Cheever K. Brunner & Suddarth's Handbook of Laboratory and Diagnostic Tests.
 2nd Ed, Kindle.
 Philadelphia: Wolters Kluwer Health, Lippincott Williams & Wilkins; c2014.
 Hemoglobin, Urine; p.
 325.